 - Virtual workshop on “Design approaches for current and future HIV prevention efficacy trials.”
 The event ran over several months in 2020 and 2021 and included 19 presentations and 6 panel discussions covering a range of issues and news developments in the field of HIV prevention clinical studies.

-- A two-part virtual event on experimental medicine for preventative HIV vaccines
+- A three-part virtual event on experimental medicine for preventative HIV vaccines, which led to a publication.

 - Swinging into full gear: Strengthening industry engagement in HIV vaccine research and development.
 A satellite to discuss barriers to industry involvement in HIV vaccine R&D, including recommendations for activating and optimizing industry participation in R&D